Oktoberfest in Munich with Kids: The Family-Friendly Side No One Talks About

 The Theresienwiese is in the western part of central Munich.
 Best family-friendly bases:

-- Schwabing - student/professional neighborhood, walkable English Garden, easy U-Bahn to the festival.
+• Schwabing - student/professional neighbourhood, walkable to the English Garden, easy U-Bahn to the festival.

-- Glockenbachviertel - hip neighborhood with great cafes and an easy 20-minute walk to Theresienwiese.
+• Glockenbachviertel - lovely cafes, easy 20-minute walk to Theresienwiese.

 Avoid hotels right on Theresienwiese - the noise will keep the kids awake until midnight.

 Book by April.
-Hotel rates triple during Oktoberfest and entry-level rooms sell out by early summer.
+Hotel rates triple during Oktoberfest and the entry-level rooms sell out by early summer.
+And don't forget - European hotel rooms are tiny, so don't expect a king bed and a sitting area.

 The Don'ts

-Do not bring a stroller into the beer tents.
+Do not bring a pushchair into the beer tents.
 Park it at the entrance.
 The narrow benches and crowded aisles do not accommodate.

 Do not skip the Oide Wiesn.
 It IS Oktoberfest in its purest family form.